Earn your degree entirely online -- from anywhere

 Please complete the online interest form to the right to express your interest in joining a future Philanthropy and Nonprofit Development MA cohort.
 The next cohort is scheduled to begin Fall 2017.
 We will use the information you provide to send you program updates, including important information about application deadlines.

 We encourage you to apply for admission to graduate studies through the University of Northern Iowa as soon as possible.
-Applications received by June 16, 2017, will receive full consideration.
+We are still accepting applications for the cohort scheduled to begin August 2017!

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the Philanthropy and Nonprofit Development MA program.